pass-culture/pass-culture-institutional/README.md

 Welcome to the pass culture institutional project !

-This repo contains the public_website (Next) and content_management_system (Strapi) for the institutional site.
+This repo contains two important folders `public_website` (Next) and `content_management_system` (Strapi) for the institutional site.

-This README contains general information that concerns the front & back.
+This README contains general information that concerns the both folders.

 For more specific information: